What Is a Sales Incentive?

 Whether your team is in a slump and needs extra motivation, or you have an aggressive goal that needs to be hit, thinking outside the box with your sales incentives is a great way to boost motivation and performance.

-The First Step: Get to Know Your Team
+The First Step: Get to Know Your Sales Team

 Before you can effectively motivate your team to perform, you as their sales leader should have a deep understanding of “what makes them tick.”
 Do your salespeople get fired up by competition?
 Are they motivated by giving back to the community?
 Is it recognition that really drives them to perform?